HeZhang1994/BRITS/README.md

 In json folder, we provide the sample data (400 patients).
 The data format is as follows:

+* ./json/json file has 400 lines - represent health data of 400 patients
-* Each line in json/json is a string represents a python dict
+* Each line in ./json/json is a <str> represents a python dict, after using `json.loads()` function, we get a <dict>
-* The structure of each dict is
+* The structure of each dict is (i.e., the <dict> has 3 keys)
     * forward
     * backward
     * label